TGWDM/DLs-Classroom/README.md

 [![CI](https://github.com/TGWDM/DLs-Classroom/actions/workflows/ci.yml/badge.svg)](https://github.com/TGWDM/DLs-Classroom/actions/workflows/ci.yml)

-Digital gamified classroom software.
-Used to gamify a classroom as way of keeping student interested and focused.
+## Overview
+GUI classroom app where students have avatars and can be assigned points of XP.
+Teachers can select different views where the XP and ranks of the students are displayed on a bar chart (WIP).

 ## Teck Stack
 Database: Postgres

 Backend: C#

 Frontend:
 - Typescript
-- - Electron + Vite
+    - Electron + Vite

 Testing:
 - vitest
 - XUnit

-## Development

-### Frontend
+- CI/CD
+- Dependabot

 ## Features